-Phi Finney McDonald has commenced a class action against The Star Entertainment Group Limited (Star) in the Supreme Court of Victoria.
-The class action is brought on behalf of investors who acquired an interest in or held Star shares over the period 29 March 2016 and 13 June 2022 inclusive (the Claim Period).
+Phi Finney McDonald commenced a class action against The Star Entertainment Group Limited (Star) in the Supreme Court of Victoria.
+The class action was brought on behalf of investors who acquired an interest in or held Star shares over the period 29 March 2016 and 13 June 2022 inclusive (the Claim Period).

 Star is a gaming, entertainment and hospitality group, which includes the operation of three Australian casinos.
 Star held casino licences for the operation of a casino in Sydney (The Star Sydney), and two casinos in Queensland (Treasury Brisbane and The Star Gold Coast).

 The class action follows a media exposé on 10 October 2021 reporting non-compliance by Star with anti-money laundering and counterterrorism (AML/CTF) law, governance failures, and instances of activity with persons with criminal connections.
 On 11 October 2021, the price of Star shares fell more than 20%.

 Mr Adam Bell SC was scheduled to conduct a regular review of The Star Sydney casino operations for the NSW casino regulator.
 Following the media reports, on 19 October 2021 he requested public hearings be included in his review.
 Following that news, Star’s share price declined further.

 After the first two days of the public hearings in March 2022, and further revelations, the share price again declined.